craftcms/cms/docs/templating/paginate.md

 # `{% paginate %}`

-{intro} This tag makes it easy to paginate a set of elements across multiple pages.
+This tag makes it easy to paginate a set of elements across multiple pages.

 ```twig
 {% paginate craft.entries.section('blog').limit(10) as pageInfo, pageEntries %}